indygreg/warnsquash/README.txt

 WS.
 However, this does mean that WS is limited to fixing the C family of languages (C, C++, Objective C).

-WarnSquash was originally authored by Gregory Szorc
+WarnSquash was originally authored by Gregory Szorc.
-<gregory.szorc@gmail.com>.

 Installing
 ==========